-Credit Recommendation: In the lower division baccalaureate/associate degree category, CONTRACTOR CONTRACTOR OF THE PARTY
+Credit Recommendation: In the lower division baccalaureate/associate degree category, The state of the second state of the state of

 Interview and Interrogation

 Objective: This course will provide responder preparation for the courtroom experience.
 Learning Outcome: Upon successful completion of this course, the student will be able to be prepared for courtroom experience.